-Risk Area Individuals at risk Risk Level Low Medium High Controls Residual Risk: Low Medium High (continued) Students and staff High community cohesion.
-Low Culture Students and staff High relates to both the national and local context and take steps to ensure that the overall values and ethos of the school reflect strategies to support the 'Prevent' duty. • Clear awareness of roles and responsibilities regarding 'Prevent' exist across the Part of induction, INSET, safeguarding updates and safeguarding bulletins procedures.
+Risk Area Hazard Individuals at risk Risk Level Low Medium High Controls Residual Risk: Low Medium High Students and staff High Students are taught about respect for other cultures and gain an understanding of community cohesion.
+Opportunities are created both within the environment and the curriculum to promote the setting's ethos and values.
+Displays and other literature available in school reflects and encourages diversity and community cohesion.
+Whole School Behaviour Policy includes information on anti-bullying strategies and preventative measures for dealing with bullying.
+Inappropriate behaviour, language and attitudes are challenged by staff and, where staff or other adults are involved, by senior leaders.
+Assemblies, student handbook, personal tutor time, lessons Students and staff High Senior Leadership Team are aware of the 'Prevent' Strategy and its objectives as it relates to both the national and local context and take steps to ensure that the overall values and ethos of the school reflect strategies to support the 'Prevent' duty.
+Clear awareness of roles and responsibilities regarding 'Prevent' exist across the Part of induction, INSET, safeguarding updates and safeguarding bulletins procedures.
 Low

 Risk Area Individuals at risk Risk Level Low Medium High Notes/Additional Controls Residual Risk: Low Medium High Organisational Culture (Continued) Students and staff High students are made aware of them.
 Records are kept of incidents which are reported to the DSL for consideration and, where appropriate, are referred on to the appropriate agency.
 Part of induction, INSET, safeguarding updates and safeguarding bulletins/ procedures.
-Low Visiting speakers ' ' Students and staff Medium speaker into school.
+Low Visiting speakers Students and staff Medium speaker into school.
 Any student inviting a speakers would have to agree to the vetting process and due diligence being carried out on the invited speaker.
 Where applicable and necessary, materials to be delivered by external speakers are discussed with the speaker prior to delivery. updates and Low